jadijadi/lpic1book/content/1091_fundamentals_of_internet_protocols.md

 Broadcast: 11000000.10101000.00000100.11111111 (192.168.4.255)
 ```

 ### Binary to Decimal Conversion

 You are probably familiar with binary base - it is the basis of anything related to computers.
-If not I highly recommend you to do a google search and study if from another source since this book assumes you already know it.
+If not I highly recommend you to do a google search and study it from another source since this book assumes you already know it.
 In short when writing numbers on binary format \(base 2\), the only used digits are 0 and 1.
 An easy way for conversion is using the following table to convert 0 and 1s to our _normal_ decimal format.
 Its enough to know the value of each bit and add up the ones having 1 in them.

 | 128 | 64 | 32 | 16 | 8 | 4 | 2 | 1 | Decimal |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- |